 We can’t predict the future, but we can mitigate the risk.Coface Credit Insurance covers you against bad debt, late payments, political risk, pre-shipment risks, and more.
 Protection for your cash flow and future revenue will ensure that if the worst happens, you still get paid.

-What is credit insurance?Credit insurance is a type of business insurance which covers losses arising from non-payment for goods or services.
+What is credit insurance?Credit insurance is a type of business insurance that covers losses arising from non-payment for goods or services.

-Is a credit insurance policy different from other types of insurance?With most types of business insurance, such as employers’ liability or buildings insurance policies, the provider has little contact with their policyholder between renewal times, unless they receive a claim.
+Is a credit insurance policy different from other types of insurance?With most types of business insurance, such as employers’ liability or building insurance policies, the provider has little contact with their policyholder between renewal times unless they receive a claim.

 By contrast, the best credit insurers actively support a company’s trading throughout the year and provide an early warning system about changes in the risk status of customers so it can avoid foreseeable losses.

 To be effective, credit insurance should be a partnership between both parties.
 The policyholder tells the insurer about customers’ payment behaviour and notifies overdue payments.
 The insurer feeds this customer information into its database alongside data from other sources, such as financial statements and public records.

 Meanwhile, the insurer gives the policyholder access to its wealth of business intelligence and expertise in credit risk.
 Working together, they can determine the level of credit risk, adjust the level of cover, agree credit limits, assess the financial health of customers, and focus on the most profitable.